4100 Branch Center Road

 Fax: (916) 876-5320

-Level A Placement focuses on placing minors in appropriate treatment facilities located within the State of California.
+In-State Placement focuses on placing youth in appropriate residential treatment facilities located within the State of California.
+Residential treatment facilitates must be designated as STRTPs in order to be utilized by Probation.

 Group Home Monitoring